 Yesterday was an average second day at the AHA.
-The problem I (and many others) with the AHA is that most of the sessions seem irrelevant to my interests.
+The problem I (and many others) have with the AHA is that most of the sessions seem irrelevant to my interests.
 History is simply too big and too diverse for there to be an organization for the entire profession.

 Went to a session on publishing: “‘Beyond Chaps and Maps’: A Roundtable on Publishing International History.”
 Kathleen McDermott of Harvard University Press said “History is a big selling category to the outside world.”
 I also learned that books that cross disciplines are difficult for publishers to market and sell.
 They tend to like books that fit solidly in a category.
 Interdisciplinary work is difficult because it can often be peripheral to the main issues in several different fields.
 A book needs to be central to the debate or area of concern in some field.
-Susan Ferber of Oxford University noted that there are so many specializations in certain historical subfields, that they are splitting.
+Susan Ferber of Oxford University noted that there are many specializations in certain historical subfields, that they are splitting.
 In this current economic environment, that is not a wise move.
 The thing that impressed her the most of late was the debate that took place at the 2009 annual meeting of the Society for Historians of American Foreign Relations about changing the name of the organization and journal.
 That organization has managed to maintain a big tent approach and is one of the most civil and collegial learned societies in the history profession.
 As a diplomatic historian, that made me feel good.

 Spent a lot of time at the book fair, grabbing books.
 Ran into several old friends.
 Had some interesting conversations—typical AHA stuff.
 A friend asked about my session and then talked about an article in Inside Higher Ed that discussed academic employment.
 It sounds like an interesting article and I will dig it up for this blog.